 Is Quantum Computing a Bust?
 Big Names Weigh In.
-One Stock Still Shines! - YaNoticias
+One Stock Still Shines! - YANoticias

 – Technical Challenges: Building stable and scalable quantum computers is fraught with difficulties, including qubit coherence and error correction.

-– Long Development Timelines: As noted by industry leaders, the practical realization of quantum computing applications may still be decades away, which could discourage investment and innovation in the short term.
+– Long Development Timelines: As noted by industry leaders, the practical realisation of quantum computing applications may still be decades away, which could discourage investment and innovation in the short term.

 Use Cases and Innovations

-– Drug Discovery: Quantum computers can simulate molecular interactions at unprecedented speeds, potentially revolutionizing how new medications are developed.
+– Drug Discovery: Quantum computers can simulate molecular interactions at unprecedented speeds, potentially revolutionising how new medications are developed.

 – Cryptography: The future of encryption may be fundamentally altered, as quantum computers could break current cryptographic schemes while also enabling advanced quantum encryption methods.